jawatson/pythonprop/README.md

 VOACAP Utilities

 #PythonProp
 Pythonprop is a collection of scripts to provide a wrapper to the VOACAP HF propagation prediction engine.

 The current stable GTK2 release is version 0.13 which will be the last version to be released using the PyGTK bindings.

 From v0.16, the application uses the GTK3 compatible PyGobject library.

 #Installation (Python 3)
 From version v.20, the application uses Python 3.
-New users are encouraged to use Python 3 where ever possible.
+New users are encouraged to use Python 3.

 The application requires the following dependancies;
 * python3-matplotlib